-- A. Permitted uses are those commercial, institutional, cultural and municipal uses that reflect the purposes of these regulations by careful attention to the appearance and siting of their buildings and/or site amenities, and that meet all of the performance standards enumerated within this section and all other applicable sections of the these regulations, with the exception of the following specifically prohibited uses in Section 4.2.6 - B. Grocery stores shall be permitted so long as any grocery store proposed is at least 975 feet corner to corner from any other existing grocery store.
-'Specialty' food stores (including, but not limited to, health foods, cheese shops, etc.) of less than 10,000 square feet in size are not considered to be grocery stores and are permitted regardless of their distance from any permitted grocery store or other 'specialty' food store. - C. Multifamily Residential Use, subject to the requirements of this Section and the specific requirements of Section 4.2.15. - D. Automotive fuel stations are permitted only when accessory to a retail sales and inventory use, where the automotive fuel station use is directly related to such retail sales and inventory use which has a minimum gross floor area of 100,000 square feet.
+- A. Permitted uses are those commercial, institutional, cultural and municipal uses that reflect the purposes of these regulations by careful attention to the appearance and siting of their buildings and/or site amenities, and that meet all of the performance standards enumerated within this section and all other applicable sections of these regulations, with the exception of the following specifically prohibited uses in Section 4.2.6 - B. Grocery stores shall be permitted so long as any grocery store proposed is at least 975 feet corner to corner from any other existing grocery store.
+'Specialty' food stores (including, but not limited to, health foods, cheese shops, etc.) of less than 10,000 square feet in size are not considered to be grocery stores and are permitted regardless of their distance from any permitted grocery store or other 'specialty' food store.

+- C. Multifamily Residential Use, subject to the requirements of this Section and the specific requirements of Section 4.2.15. - D. Automotive fuel stations are permitted only when accessory to a retail sales and inventory use, where the automotive fuel station use is directly related to such retail sales and inventory use which has a minimum gross floor area of 100,000 square feet.
 Such facility must be a minimum of 500 feet from Buckland Road and within 1,500 feet of the primary building.
 In addition to motor vehicle refueling, such automotive fuel stations may also provide: (i) re-energizing services such as propane, electricity or similar service, which may be dispensed directly to the vehicle from pumps, plugs, couplings or some other approved means.
 The Commission may determine hours of operation.
-The automotive fuel station shall be designed with the same criteria applicable to permitted uses as provided by Section 4.2.5 (A). - E. Drive-through facilities are a permitted use provided they comply with the design standards as set forth in Section 4.2.16 and only when the use to which the drive-through facility is a part of meets the following criteria: - a.
+The automotive fuel station shall be designed with the same criteria applicable to permitted uses as provided by Section 4.2.5 (A). - E. A Drive-Through Facility is a permitted use provided it complies with the design standards as set forth in Section 4.2.16 provided, however, a Drive-Through Facility that involves the ordering and delivery of food shall only be permitted when the use to which the Drive-Through Facility is a part of meets all of the following criteria: - a.
 Hot meals must be made to order. - b.
-Use must be part of a multi-tenant building. - c.
-Restaurant must offer table delivery of food. - d.
-Metal silverware, ceramic plates, and other dishwasher safe materials are required for patron's use on premises.
-Food cannot be served on premises in/on Styrofoam or plastic. - e.
-The facility must be part of a planned unit development of at least two-hundred thousand (200,000) square feet of gross building area. - F. Electric Vehicle Supply Equipment (EVSE) is permitted as a primary use by Special Exception.
+Use must be part of the multi-tenant building. - c.
+Restaurant must be a 'fast casual' type restaurant and not traditional 'fast food' restaurant. - d.
+The facility must be part of a planned unit development of at least two-hundred thousand (200,000) square feet of gross building area. - e.
+The development proposal must not have direct access to an arterial road and must possess frontage on at least two non-arterial roads (to limit potential traffic-related impacts). - f.
+Buildings must be individually designed and not a franchise-type building design. - g.
+Restaurants must offer indoor and seasonal outdoor dining with the number of outdoor tables and seating of not less than 25% of the number of indoor tables and seating. - F. A Drive-Up Facility is a permitted use provided it complies with the design standards as set forth in Section 4.2.16 excluding those design standards that apply solely to a Drive-Through Facility. - G. Electric Vehicle Supply Equipment (EVSE) is permitted as a primary use by Special Exception.